jcieszynska/Flashcards/README.md

 ## Technologies
 * Netbeans IDE
-* SQL Server Managemnets Studio
+* SQL Server Management Studio

 ## Setup
 To install this application you'll need to add a connection to your local database.